finbourne/luminesce-sdk-csharp/sdk/docs/SqlExecutionApi.md

 <a id="putsqltofilereaddesign"></a>
 # **PutSqlToFileReadDesign**
-> string PutSqlToFileReadDesign (string body, bool? determineAvailableSources = null)
+> string PutSqlToFileReadDesign (bool? determineAvailableSources = null, string? body = null)

 [EXPERIMENTAL] PutSqlToFileReadDesign: Generates a SQL-file-read-design object from SQL string, if possible.